open-telemetry/opentelemetry.io/content/en/registry/collector-extension-pprof.md

   - collector
 repo: https://github.com/open-telemetry/opentelemetry-collector/tree/main/extension/pprofextension
 license: Apache 2.0
-description: The Performance Profiler Extension for the OpenTelemetry Collector can be used to collect performance profiles and investigate issues with the service.
+description: The Performance Profiler Collector Extension for the OpenTelemetry Collector can be used to collect performance profiles and investigate issues with the service.
 authors: OpenTelemetry Authors
 otVersion: latest
 ---